nodejs/node/doc/api/inspector.md

 Deactivate the inspector.
 Blocks until there are no active connections.

+When using `Session`, the object outputed by the console API will not be released, unless we performed manually `Runtime.DiscardConsoleEntries` command.

 ## `inspector.console`

 * {Object} An object to send messages to the remote inspector console.